tjd1234/cmpt135spring2024/obsidian/135website2024/pointers and memory management.md

 `*` is called the [[dereferencing operator]], or [[dereferencing operator|indirection operator]].

 ## De-allocating Free Store Memory
-When you, the programmer, are finished using memory that's on the free store, you must remember to de-allocate it using `delete`:
+When you, the programmer, are finished using memory that you allocated on the free store using `new`, you must remember to de-allocate it using `delete`:

 ```cpp
 delete y_addr;